 East Bay meetings: 3402 Hall Lane,Lafayette, CA 94549

 Arlene Kostant is a State Bar Certified Family Law Specialist assisting clients in resolving family law issues through negotiation, mediation and collaboration.
 She is co-chair of Collaborative Practice San Francisco, and is an active participant of Collaborative Practice East Bay and Collaborative Practice California.
 She is a recipient of the Eureka Award recognizing contributions to collaborative practice in the state.
 In addition to her work with collaborative practice groups, Arlene is a member of the Contra Costa Bar Association’s Family Law Section, as well as its Alternative Dispute Resolution Section.
 In addition, she is a member and former chair of the San Francisco Bar Association’s Family Law Section.
 Arlene has acted as judge pro tem for the San Francisco Family Law court and has an “AV” rating by Martindale-Hubbell.
 She was selected by the San Francisco Daily Journal as one of California’s 25 most sought-after family law mediators and is regularly listed as a Northern California “Super Lawyer” by Law and Politics Publishers.
 Arlene has trained extensively in mediation and collaboration skills, has previously taught mediation at Hastings Law School and currently teaches classes in negotiation at UC Berkeley (Boalt Hall) Law Schools.
 In addition, she leads negotiation workshops for law firms, collaborative practice groups and private industry.
 Arlene is committed to helping parties stay out of court and to reaching solutions that truly work for them.

 3569 Mt.
 Diablo Boulevard, Suite 220

 Lafayette, CA 94549

-Meredithe Kreis works as a family law mediator, collaborative professional, and consulting attorney throughout the Bay Area with offices in Lafayette and San Francisco.
+Meredithe Kreis is a State Bar Certified Family Law Specialist and works as a family law mediator, collaborative professional, and consulting attorney throughout the Bay Area with offices in Lafayette and San Francisco.
 Though she no longer litigates in court, her prior experience doing so makes her all the more committed to helping clients avoid that financially and emotionally expensive path.
-Meredithe serves as a volunteer family law mediator for the Contra Costa County Bar Association and a family law Settlement Conference Master for the San Francisco Superior Court.
+Meredithe has been named a Super Lawyers “Rising Star” for 2015-2019.